Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation

 where $\cup_1$ is a higher cup product \cite{Chen:2021ppt, Jacobson:2023cmr}\footnote{Our topological charge provides the lattice Chern-Simons theory discussed in \cite{Jacobson:2023cmr} at the boundary.
 However, its bulk theory does not have $\frac{1}{2\pi} dA^e \cup n$.}.
-The quadratic term of $n$ is the Pontryagin square, which characterize the symmetry protected phases \cite{Kapustin:2014gua,Hsin:2020nts, Aharony:2013hda,Gaiotto:2017yup,Kapustin:2013qsa}.
-The magnetic Wilson loop with magnetic charge $q_m$ induces a monopole, and $\mathcal{T}$-transformation generates only one electric Wilson loop with electric charge $q_m$ slightly away from the magnetic Wilson loop.
-In contract, the conventional one makes two electric Wilson loops with $q_m/2$ \cite{Sulejmanpasic:2019ytl, Anosova:2022cjm}.
+The quadratic term of $n$ is the Pontryagin square, which characterizes the symmetry protected phases \cite{Kapustin:2014gua,Hsin:2020nts, Aharony:2013hda,Gaiotto:2017yup,Kapustin:2013qsa}.
+The magnetic Wilson loop with magnetic charge $q_m$ induces a monopole, and $\mathcal{T}$-transformation generates only one electric Wilson loop with electric charge $q_m$ slightly displaced relative to the magnetic Wilson loop.
+In contrast, the conventional one generates two electric Wilson loops with $q_m/2$ \cite{Sulejmanpasic:2019ytl, Anosova:2022cjm}.
 We define a dyonic Wilson loop to be consistent with the $\mathcal{T}$-duality.
 That is, the dyonic Wilson loop is a ribbon whose edges are electric and magnetic Wilson loops.

 The $\mathcal{S}$-transformation is defined by applying the Poisson summation and changing its framing.
 The Poisson summation swaps the coupling constant, and exchanges electric and magnetic Wilson loops.
 This means that the framing of the dyonic Wilson loop is flipped.
-By restoring the framing, which is given by alternating between the Poisson summation and $\mathcal{T}$-transformation three times, the electric and magnetic charges are switched while preserving the definition of the dyonic Wilson loop.
-Then, the $\mathcal{S}$ and $\mathcal{T}$-transformation generates the $SL(2,\mathbb{Z})$-structure on the dyonic Wilson loop.
+By restoring the framing, which is obtatined by alternating between the Poisson summation and $\mathcal{T}$-transformation three times, the electric and magnetic charges are switched while preserving the definition of the dyonic Wilson loop.
+Then, the $\mathcal{S}$ and $\mathcal{T}$-transformations generate the $\mathrm{SL(2,\mathbb{Z})}$-structure on the dyonic Wilson loop.